🚀 The Solution for Slow Prisma

 Intercept Prisma Queries

-Extension catches read operations (findMany, findFirst, findUnique, count, aggregate, groupBy) before they hit Prisma's query engine
+Extension catches read operations (findMany, findFirst, findUnique, count, aggregate, groupBy) before they execute

 2